ahoek/katsu/README.md

 ## To do

 - Add complete dutch translation
-- Make start screen easier (disable if not correct settings)
+- Make start screen easier (disable if not correct settings, never allow incorrect setting combinations)
 - Option to resume quiz
 - If potential form contains dekiru in reading, don't show readings with kanji
 - Fix bug where na adjective is shown as verb: